 As soon as you notice you are losing more than usual hair every day, see some trichologist.
 He is the right person to determine the cause of the problem and suggest an effective solution as well.
 Since your hair loss is in its initial stages, medications may help stop and even reverse it.
 Finasteride is an FDA approved prescription medicine that comes in the form of oral pills.
-This medicine stops hair loss by inhibiting secretion of Dihydrotestosterone – a specific type of testosterone.
+This medicine stops hair loss by inhibiting the secretion of Dihydrotestosterone – a specific type of testosterone.
 Minoxidil is an over the counter topical application also used for hair loss prevention.
 Use these medications as prescribed by your trichologist and you will soon notice improvement signs.

 Boot up your Protein & Iron Intake:

 Protein and iron are two nutrients essential for hair growth.
-90 percent of your hair strand composition is proteins, whereas iron is necessary for efficient blood circulation in scalp.
+90 percent of your hair strand composition is proteins, whereas iron is necessary for efficient blood circulation in the scalp.
 Lack of proteins can cause your hair to become dry and brittle, while an iron deficiency weakens hair follicles.
-Anemia – iron deficiency – is one of the most common causes of temporary hair loss in women.
+Anemia – Iron deficiency – is one of the most common causes of temporary hair loss in women.
 If not contained in time, this temporary hair loss and very well transform into permanent baldness.
 Make sure a major portion of your daily diet comes from foods rich in these two nutrients.

 Increase your B Complex Vitamins Intake:

-B complex vitamins play a vital role in synthesis and metabolization proteins – a process that is essential for healthy growth of hair.
+B complex vitamins play a vital role in the synthesis and metabolization proteins – a process that is essential for the healthy growth of hair.
 Incorporate foods rich in vitamin B complex in your daily menu.
-These include meat, fish, chicken eggs, milk, cereals, legumes, lentils, dark green leafy vegetables, beans and whole grains.
+These include meat, fish, chicken eggs, milk, cereals, legumes, lentils, dark green leafy vegetables, beans, and whole grains.
 If you feel you are not getting enough B complex vitamins through diet, take daily supplements.